Alejogb1/job-board/blog-data/how-can-i-compare-downloaded-json-data-to-a-graphql-query-result.md

 id: "how-can-i-compare-downloaded-json-data-to-a-graphql-query-result"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Funny enough, I remember back in '17, when we were migrating a legacy REST API to GraphQL, we faced a similar challenge daily.
 We had a suite of integration tests that relied on pre-existing json structures downloaded from the old endpoints, and suddenly we had this new graphql schema returning, well, graphql structured data.
 We needed a way to consistently validate that the data was semantically equivalent, even if the shape and format had shifted.
 Simply comparing strings wasn’t going to cut it; it was more nuanced than that.
 Here's how I approached the problem, and how you can too.

 First, we need to acknowledge that comparing downloaded json and graphql results directly, as raw strings, is almost always a recipe for pain.
 GraphQL is designed to be flexible in response structure depending on the query; order of fields isn’t guaranteed.
 Also, JSON downloaded from an older REST API might be arbitrarily structured.
 We're essentially comparing apples to a potential fruit salad, with some of those fruits being slightly mislabeled!
 So what do we do?
 We need to normalize the data.
-Normalization here means transforming both datasets into a consistent, comparable structure *before* comparing the content.
+Normalization here means transforming both datasets into a consistent, comparable structure _before_ comparing the content.

 The core principle revolves around reducing both the JSON and GraphQL responses into a canonical, sortable representation.
 I primarily utilize the following steps.